1. Area of application

 Attorneys are prohibited from unlawfully disclosing entrusted secrets, and are obliged to keep information confidential.
 In certain situations, there are statutory provisions giving exemptions from confidentiality.
 Our duty to maintain confidentiality and discretion is perpetual.

 Unless otherwise agreed, the law firm’s attorneys may share the information with other employees in the firm as far as necessary.
-The law firm’s other employees are bounded by the same confidentiality rules as the attorneys.
+The law firm’s other employees are bound by the same confidentiality rules as the attorneys.

 6. Processing of personal data